DTMF signaling: Multifrequency signaling

 Autovon keypads were a typical application for use of all sixteen DTMF signals.
 The red keys in the fourth column produce the A, B, C, and D DTMF events.

 Before the development of DTMF, telephone numbers were dialed with rotary dials for loop-disconnect (LD) signaling, also known as pulse dialing.
-It functions by interrupting the current in the local loop between the telephone exchange and the calling party's telephone at a precise rate with a switch in the telephone that operates the dial spins back to its rest position after having been rotated to each desired digit.
-The exchange equipment responds to the dial pulses either directly by operating relays or by storing the digits in a register that records the dialed telephone number.
+It functions by interrupting the current in the local loop between the telephone exchange and the calling party's telephone at a precise rate with a switch in the telephone that operates the dial which spins back to its rest position after having been rotated to each desired digit.
+The exchange equipment responds to the dial pulses either directly by operating relays, or by storing the digits in a register that records the dialed telephone number.
 Pulse dialing was possible only on direct metallic lines and was limited in physical distance by the amount of electrical distortions present.
 For signaling over trunks between switching systems, operators used a different type of multi-frequency signaling.

 Multi-frequency signaling (MF) is a group of signaling methods that use a mixture of two pure tone (pure sine wave) sounds.
 Various MF signaling protocols were devised by the Bell System and CCITT.
 The earliest of these were for in-band signaling between switching centers, where long-distance telephone operators used a 16-digit keypad to input the next portion of the destination telephone number in order to contact the next downstream long-distance telephone operator.
 This semi-automated signaling and switching proved successful in both speed and cost effectiveness.
 Based on this prior success with using MF by specialists to establish long-distance telephone calls, dual-tone multi-frequency signaling was developed for end-user signaling without the assistance of operators.

 The DTMF system uses two sets of four frequencies in the voice frequency range transmitted in pairs to represent sixteen signals, representing the ten digits and six additional signals identified as the letters A to D, and the symbols # and *.
 As the signals are audible tones, they can be transmitted through line repeaters and amplifiers, and over radio and microwave links.